strongbrewio/strongbrewio.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 ## Avoiding manual subscribes in Angular

 To consume a stream we need to subscribe that stream, that's simply how observables work.
 But what if a component needs values from 5 different streams...
-Would that mean, that we want to subscribe to all of these streams and manually map all the values to unqiue properties, just to make it work?
+Would that mean, that we want to subscribe to all of these streams and manually map all the values to unique properties, just to make it work?
 That would suck, right?!

 Angular has this super cool feature called the `async pipe`.
 It's used to consume streams directly in the template The async pipe does 3 things for us:
 - It subscribes to the stream and passes the value to a component
 - It **unsubscribes automatically** when the component gets destroyed (removes a lot of unsubscribe logic)
-- Triggers changedetection automatically
+- Triggers change detection automatically

-This means we don't have to manually subscribe nor usubscribe anymore.
+This means we don't have to manually subscribe nor unsubscribe anymore.
 Which cleans up the code a lot.
 Let's have a look at the cleaned up previous example:

 ```typescript